alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-29-deeming-jews-christians-to-be-kafirs.md

 source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 6505, Question 14"
 category: [non-muslim]
 hijri: Dhul-Hijjah 8, 1441 AH
-excerpt: "What is the ruling of Islam on the Jews and the Christians, for example, to whom the message of Prophet Muhammad (peace be upon him) has been conveyed."
+summary: "What is the ruling of Islam on the Jews and the Christians, for example, to whom the message of Prophet Muhammad (peace be upon him) has been conveyed."
 lang: en
 locale: en
 muftis: